 Each year, University Marketing and Communications staff will email the web liaison the current contacts and users for verification.

-Michigan Tech has been using a tool called Siteimprove to find and correct various issues on webpages.
-The system has the ability to email broken links or misspellings reports to people on a regular basis, either monthly or with each crawl (approximately every five days).
-Learn more about these reports and how to request them.
+Michigan Tech has been using a tool called Siteimprove to find and correct various issues on CMS webpages.
+The system has the ability to send scheduled reports of select issues to people on a regular basis.
+UMC created a custom CMS Content Editors Dashboard listing several quality, accessibility, search engine optimization (SEO), and editorial issues reports in one place.

 Organic audits help to polish web content with an end result of attracting prospective students or meeting other strategic goals.
 The audit conducted by UMC reviews key best practices for the various parts of our websites to identify areas for improvement.
 A link to a shorter, self-audit organic checklist is also available for you to use.
 Read more about our organic audits or request an audit.

 Additional blog posts are available with tips for: